island-lang/island-lang.github.io/README.md

 * Try to keep consistent locality relationships between clauses and symbols.
 Orientational metaphors like "data flows from the left to the right" should be respected as much as possible.
 * Expressive, rather than minimalist, syntax.
 Don't be afraid to introduce new special keywords if deemed necessary (use context-sensitive awareness to allow identifier names to be used even if they conflict with a keyword that's reserved elsewhere).

-## Implementation state

-A working, but experimental compiler has been developed (with JavaScript as a target).
-It currently supports only a small subset of language features and is used mostly for testing and validation of syntactic and semantic constructs.

 # Fundamentals

 ## Variables and assignment